Image source:

 Trade in Dairy Products

-The import volume of dairy products into Georgia is valued at around 30 million USD annually, primarily driven by demand for specialty cheeses and milk derivatives not domestically produced.
+Georgia\'s export volume of dairy products is valued at approximately 50 million USD per year, with a significant portion directed towards neighboring countries that regard Georgian dairy products as high quality.
+The import volume stands at around 30 million USD annually, primarily addressing the demand for specialty cheeses and milk derivatives not domestically produced.

-Recently, Georgia has undertaken initiatives to boost the dairy sector's competitiveness, such as introducing subsidies for modern equipment and expanding dairy cooperatives.
-The focus on export-led growth is underscored by partnerships with international organizations to improve production standards and access new markets.
+Recently, Georgia has undertaken initiatives to boost the competitiveness of its dairy sector, including subsidies for modern equipment and the expansion of dairy cooperatives.
+The focus on export-led growth is underscored by partnerships with international organizations aimed at improving production standards and accessing new markets.
+An important development is the anticipated imposition of a 10% tariff by most post-Soviet countries, impacting trade dynamics.
+The National Food Agency of Georgia confirms the adherence of dairy products to safety standards.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.